-Team Penske's elder IndyCar statesman has accomplished much in his illustrious career; 2017 will be his 18th season in the series with the same squad (although this will be his 20th in total).
+Team Penske's elder IndyCar statesman has accomplished much in his illustrious career; 2017 was his 18th and final season in the series with the same squad (although it was also his 20th in total).

-And what a record they’ve enjoyed together: three Indianapolis 500 victories - more than any other active driver - 29 victories, and four-time IndyCar Series runner-up.
-The 41-year-old shows no sign of slowing down, either, having just finished third in the 2016 standings.
+And what a record they enjoyed together: three Indianapolis 500 victories – more than any other active driver – 30 wins, and four-time IndyCar Series runner-up.
+The 42-year-old shows no sign of slowing down, either, having just finished fourth in the 2017 standings.

 But Helio is just as quick (on his feet, at least) outside the car.
 In 2007 he competed in ABC's hit television show Dancing with the Stars, wowing judges and viewers alike with his perfect Quickstep, Foxtrot and Cha Cha routines to seal the Season 5 title.